Skip to primary navigation Skip to content Skip to footer

 In her informal and welcoming restaurant, chef Noélia Jerónimo presents dishes that translate the Algarve into edible form.
 Ingredients such as octopus, cuttlefish, cured tuna, clams and whatever is fresh from the market and catches the chef’s attention, make an appearance on the table.

 Dishes cooked with technique and precision, but that come across as easygoing and soulful.
-True Mediterranean cooking with a bonafide Algarve seal, brought to you by self-taught Chef Noélia Jerónimo!
+True Mediterranean cooking with a bonafide Algarve seal, brought to you by self-taught chef Noélia Jerónimo!

 6. CHEF MANUELA BRANDÃO